GeoNode/documentation/advanced/contrib/subsites/index.rst

             - region -> Europe
             - keyword -> country
             - Allowed permissions -> View
-        Result: The catalog is going to be pre-filtered, by including ONLY the resource with region equal to EUROPE and with a keyword with value COUNTRY.
+        Result: The catalog is going to be pre-filtered, by including ONLY the resource with a region equal to EUROPE and with a keyword with the value COUNTRY.
         Plus the users which will navigate the subsite will have ONLY the view permission, so they will not be able to download any dataset

         NOTE: the filter is valid only for that specific subsite